TanmoySG/logsmith-monitor/documentation/README.md

         ...
     }
 ```
+Note:

-Here, status is the LogLevel, i.e. the Priority of the Log and can have any value like - WARN, INFO, FAILURE, etc. Also, a publisher can add timestamp from their own end, which overrides the system-set timestamp.
-If timestamp is not added to the log payload, system-generated timestamp is used.
+- Here, status is the LogLevel, i.e. the Priority of the Log and can have any value like - WARN, INFO, FAILURE, etc.
+- A publisher can add timestamp from their own end, which overrides the system-set timestamp.
+- If timestamp is not added to the log payload, system-generated timestamp is used.